U.S. Route 85 in Colorado

 U.S. Route 85 (US 85) is a part of the U.S. Highway System that travels from the Mexican border in El Paso, Texas, north to the Canadian border in Fortuna, North Dakota.
-In the U.S. state of Colorado, US 85 begins at the New Mexico state line south of Starkville and ends at the Wyoming state line south of Cheyenne, Wyoming.
+In the state of Colorado, US 85 begins at the New Mexico state line south of Starkville and ends at the Wyoming state line south of Cheyenne, Wyoming.

 Route description

-US 85 enters Colorado from New Mexico concurrent with Interstate 25 (I-25) but is not signed.
-US 85 leaves I-25 at exit 128 and follows Santa Fe Avenue through Fountain before turning west briefly onto Lake Avenue before rejoining I-25 at exit 138.
-Approaching the south side of Denver, US 85 again leaves I-25 at exit 184.
+US 85 enters Colorado from New Mexico running concurrently with Interstate 25 (I-25) but is not signed.
+Approaching the south side of Denver, US 85 leaves I-25 at exit 184.
 From there it heads west and north as a two-lane rural highway.
 It becomes an expressway near Chatfield Reservoir and the southern Denver suburbs of Littleton and Englewood, where it is commonly known as Santa Fe Drive.
 From just north of its intersection with C-470 to its northern intersection with I-25, it is known as the Navy SEAL Danny Dietz Memorial Highway.
-It continues north through Denver for a few miles before once again joining with I-25 at mile marker 207.
+It continues north through Denver for a few miles before again joining with I-25 at mile marker 207.
 There it runs concurrently with US 87 as well as I-25 and heads north through downtown Denver.
 At exit 214, US 85 turns east and runs concurrently with I-70 and US 6 for about a mile where it exits with US 6 and heads northeast through Commerce City.
 In just a few miles the US 6/US 85 concurrency merges with I-76 at mile marker 9.
 They travel concurrently for 3 mi until exit 12 when US 85 becomes an expressway and continues north out of the Denver area through Brighton.

 From there it parallels I-25 for about 75 mi passing through Fort Lupton, Platteville, Evans, Greeley, and Eaton before crossing into Wyoming.

 History

-US 85 originally followed the route that I-25 would later take.
-In southern Colorado, US 85 originally was placed on city streets in Pueblo and Trinidad until 1938 where the route was ultimately paved from one state to another, taking place at the present I-25 corridor.
+US 85 originally followed some of the route that I-25 would later take.
+In southern Colorado, US 85 originally was placed on city streets in Colorado Springs, Pueblo, and Trinidad until 1938 where the route was ultimately paved from one state to another, taking place at the present I-25 corridor.
+In Denver, US 85 followed Santa Fe Drive north to Iowa Avenue, 3 mi south of downtown, then jogged east to Broadway, continuing about 4.5 mi north to turn northeast onto Brighton Boulevard.